– Advertisement / Advertise with Us

 Post frame buildings have been an easy and inexpensive construction solution for centuries in America.

-Purpose – The purpose of the building will significantly influence its design.
-Will it be used for storage, housing livestock, a workshop, or as a residence?
-Your building’s intended use will determine its size, height, and layout.
+1. Purpose – Will it be used for storage, housing livestock, a workshop, or as a residence?
+The intended use will influence size, height, door layout, ventilation needs, and interior finish.

 pole barn